ghfbsd/pico_rocrail_can_tcp_gateway/README.md

 There are only two pieces of hardware required along with cabling:
 * a Raspberry Pi Pico Wireless (with headers);
 * a Joy-IT CAN-RS485 card for the Raspberry Pi Pico (RB-P-CAN-485);
-* two male-male breadboard jumper wires;
+* two male-male breadboard jumper wires, plus another three for connecting the CAN card to the Gleisbox;
 * USB to mini-USB cable.

 Total cost of these items is about 20 euros (Jan.
 2025).